DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 type setup
 ```

-will not only set up the product you specify (in the instructions above, dunetpc), but also all dependent products with corresponding versions so that you get a consistent software environment.
+will not only set up the product you specify (in the instructions above, dunesw), but also all dependent products with corresponding versions so that you get a consistent software environment.
 You can get a list of everything that's set up with this command

 ```bash
  ups active